Sharaborina/Algorithms/game/README.md

 **Input data:**

-The function takes a list aa with initial balls disposition.
+The function takes a list with initial balls disposition.
 Balls number is less or equals 1000, balls colors can be from 0 to 9, each color has its own integer.

 **Output data:**

-The function has to return one number, the number of the balls that will be destroyed.
+The function has to return one number - the number of the balls that will be destroyed.

 **Example:**